mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
 In the meantime, Mopidy-Pandora simulates dynamic playlists by adding more tracks to the tracklist as needed.
-It is recommended that the tracklist is played with ``consume`` turned on in order to simulate the behaviour of the standard Pandora clients.
-For the same reason, ``repeat``, ``random``, and ``single`` should be turned off.
-Mopidy-Pandora will set all of this up automatically unless you set the ``auto_setup`` config parameter to ``false``.

 Mopidy-Pandora will ensure that there are always at least two tracks in the playlist to avoid playback gaps when switching tracks.

 Project resources